Exceptional collections on toric Fano threefolds and birational geometry: Generators of derived categories

 for all $k,j$ and $i\ne 0$. \item An exceptional collection $(\mc E_1,\ldots,\mc E_n)$ is called \emph{full} if

 \end{enumerate} \end{defn}

-\begin{rem} If $X$ has a full exceptional collection consisting of $n$ exceptional objects, the rank of its $K$ group $K(X)$ is $n$.
-Furthermore it is known that the rank of $K$ group is the number of the maximal cones in the fan for smooth complete toric varieties.
-For $3$-dimensional smooth complete toric varieties $X$, we can see $\rk K(X)=2\rho (X)+2$. \end{rem}
+\begin{rem} If $X$ has a full exceptional collection consisting of $n$ exceptional objects, the rank of its $K$-group $K(X)$ is $n$ (\cite{BP94}).
+Furthermore it is known that the rank of $K$-group is the number of the maximal cones in the fan for smooth projective toric varieties (cf.~\cite[Theorem in \S 5.2.]{Fu93}).
+For $3$-dimensional smooth projective toric varieties $X$, we can see $\rk K(X)=2\rho (X)+2$. \end{rem}

-We have the following easy lemma.
-Because of it, the facts that the set $\mk D_X$ forms a full strong exceptional collection and that $F_{m*}\mc O_X$ is a tilting generator for sufficiently large $m$ are equivalent.
-See \S \ref{sub:Frob} for the definitions of $\mk D_X$ and $F_{m}$.